Carlotaml21/Carlotaml21/README.md

 # Take a dive into my GitHub 👋🐰

 ## About Me
 Hello!
 My name is **Carlota Menéndez**.
 I'm diving into the fascinating world of programming, and I'm really excited to learn and grow every day in this field.
 I enjoy exploring new technologies and facing challenges that help me improve my skills.
-I am also passionate about **education**, and I hope to use my programming knowledge in future projects that bridge both worlds: technology and teaching.
+I am also passionate about **education**, and I hope to use my programming knowledge in future projects that bridge both worlds: technology and pedagogy.

 ### Interests & Skills
 - 🌟 **Current Skills**: Frontend and backend development, problem-solving.
 - 💻 **Passion**: Learning new technologies and building useful, interesting projects.
 - 🎓 **Interests**: Education and how technology can transform the way we learn and teach.
-- 📚 **Goal**: To use my programming skills to create tools and solutions that support education.
+- 📚 **Goal**: To use my programming skills to create tools and solutions that support infant education.

 ---